 Whitmore school courses are self-paced.
 However, there are 2 limitations to this:

 Whitmore School’s mastery learning philosophy offers students the freedom and responsibility of self-paced learning.
 Students are accountable for mastering all the skills and content of each lesson.
-Students submit revisions of their work until the instructor determines that each answer is correct, communicated clearly, and indicative of a genuine understanding of the concepts in the lesson.
+Students submit revisions of their work until the instructor determines that each answer is communicated clearly, and indicative of a genuine understanding of the concepts in the lesson.
 In the process, students also master important life skills such as time-management, effective communication, independence, and responsibility.

 Teachers hold all students to the high standards of mastery while being personally encouraging.
 Obstacles such as time and place are removed.

 Students are encouraged to be in charge of their education by setting their own schedules, delving deeper into topics of interest, and practicing self-advocacy in various ways.
 Our lesson assignments are designed to give students opportunities for creativity and independence.

 Each student is in charge of his or her own important tasks, such as submitting a request for final grade at the completion of a course.
 Students also schedule their own time to work towards their own goals.

 Our graduates report having the skills and confidence to excel in college, career and life.